Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Anger, fear, separation anxiety, a sense of abandonment, self-blame, sadness and embarrassment are common reactions to divorce for most children.

 Young children often suck on their thumbs.
-It's perfectly normal, even though some parents fret about it.
+It's perfectly normal.
+But some parents worry about it.

 You can take your child at a younger age, but experts recommend taking him or her by about 12 months at the latest.
 The dentist can provide or recommend preventative information regarding baby bottle tooth decay, infant feeding practices, mouth cleaning, teething, pacifier habits and finger-sucking habits.